-If your Nest Thermostat will turn on but you can’t control it or it’s performing slow, try manually restarting it and turn the thermostat off and then back on again.
-If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a USB cord plugged into a wall charger or a computer.
+If your Nest Thermostat will turn on but you can’t control it or it’s performing slow, try manually restarting it by turning the thermostat off and then back on again.
+If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a USB cable plugged into a wall charger or a computer.

 After around 10 minutes of charging, unplug the Nest Thermostat from the USB cord.
-If the thermostat has turned on while charging, shut it down and then turn it back on again, manually restarting the system.
-Once it has fully restarted, plug it back in to reach full charge.
-After another 60 minutes of charging, disconnect the Nest Thermostat and reconnect it to its base.
+If the unit has turned on while charging, shut it down and then turn it back on again, manually restarting the thermostat.
+Once it has fully restarted, plug it back in to complete charging.
+After about 60 minutes of charging, disconnect the Nest Thermostat and reconnect it to its base.

-Also, do not let this matter scare you about your Nest’s reliability.
-By owning and properly operating Nest, your thermostat is actually saving money for you daily.
-When set it up correctly, Nest intelligently learns your lifestyle, then alters your heating and cooling use to optimize energy savings constantly, which typically results in payback within 12 months.
+Also, do not let this matter worry you about your Nest’s reliability.
+By owning and properly operating Nest, your thermostat is actually saving money for you every day.
+When set it up properly, Nest intelligently learns your lifestyle, then alters your heating and cooling use to optimize energy savings constantly, which typically results in payback within 12 months.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
 So don’t let one incident get you down.
-You were smart to invest in a Nest, because a smart thermostat is still one of the prime investments in your home that you can make.
+You were smart to invest in a Nest, because a smart thermostat is still one of the top investments in your home that you can make.